 It's also rare that you'll get green water or blanketweed as the water is mostly not exposed to sunlight, especially when it's off, which also means low maintenance.

 Before you begin I have compiled a list of things you're going to need to get you set up, some you may already have and others you'll need to choose from a range of products available.

 The first thing to do is decide where you want the feature, bear in mind you'll need the electrical supply to be within range or you will need to extend the cable.
 Extending the cable is a simple task if you purchase a cable connector.

-If you plan to use a solar pump that is also fine, you just need to swap the pump I have suggested for an suitable alternative solar pump.
-The pump I have suggested, the Cascade 450 comes with 10 metres (33 feet) of electrical cable so there's quite a bit.
+If you plan to use a solar pump that is also fine, you just need to swap the pump I have suggested for a suitable alternative solar pump.
+The pump I have suggested, the Cascade 450 comes with 10 metres (33 feet) of electrical cable so there's quite a lot.

 Turn your sump upside down and mark the outside with some of your building sand, this gives you an idea of where to dig and how big your hole needs to be.
 Begin digging from the middle of your hole, this will mean the sides stay in better condition and they'll be stronger too.

 Dig slightly deeper than the sump and add a layer of building sand, this will give the base of the sump extra protection so it lasts longer.
 Once you're happy with it, place the sump into the hole and start backfilling the sides to make it secure.